Defined Benefit Plan Termination Consulting

 WHAT WE DO & HOW WE DO IT

 The DBPTP is designed to relieve plan sponsors of the risk, expense and fiduciary responsibility associated with maintaining a DB plan, as quickly and efficiently as possible.
 There are numerous issues to consider when developing the optimum approach to DBPTP.
-Chernoff Diamond’s experienced team of client-centric pension and risk consultants work with you to identify and evaluate the facts, objectives and considerations that need to be fully addressed within the PRP pension de-risking process.
+Chernoff Diamond’s experienced team of client-centric pension and risk consultants work with you to identify and evaluate the facts, objectives, and considerations that need to be adequately addressed within the PRP pension de-risking process.
 We develop customized solutions to reduce and ultimately eliminate:

 - Administrative costs and burdens on HR and Finance